 - Brands that are not associated with any certifying body

 Dermal fillers that use HA may be an acceptable alternative to Botox for vegans who take issue with the use of human serum albumin.
-However, the companies that produce the majority of HA-based dermal fillers on the market today still use animal testing, preventing these products from being considered cruelty-free.
+However, the companies that produce the majority of HA-based dermal fillers still use animal testing, preventing these products from being considered cruelty-free.